Hellraiser: Judgment (2018)

 Interestingly, this one has a stronger heaven and hell theme than I remembered in the previous movies I’ve watched, as there is even an angel, Jophiel, here meddling in the Cenobite crew’s affairs on behalf of God.
 However, this movie screws that up and like it does everything else.

 The premise has potential, but quickly becomes stupid.
 Pinhead and his crew are not happy these days because social media allows people to get all kinds of instant gratification, and hence, there are fewer people these days that care about playing with the Lemarchand’s box – the puzzle box that, when solved, summons the Cenobite crew to seize and commit all kinds of gruesome torture on the puzzle solver.
 Pinhead’s second in command, the Auditor (who actually plays a bigger role in this movie than Pinhead), has a plan.
-In this modern age, he will send actual, physical letters to various people, asking them to go to an address if they wanted to experience something special.
+In this modern age, he would send actual, physical letters to various people, asking them to go to an address if they wanted to experience something special.

 As pointless victim Karl Watkins finds out, this means walking into this creepy house, in which he gets knocked out and later tied to a chair.
 The Auditor will pleasantly asks him to confess his sins – wait, doesn’t he already know the victim’s sins, since he invited the victim over? – and types the response down using a typewriter.
 A fat man called the Assessor will then eat the confession, puke into a sink, and the puke will then be poured into another room.
 In this room, three bare-chested women wearing cheap Halloween masks will stick their hands into the puke and then tell the Auditor whether or not the victim is “guilty”.
 Again, I’d think they will all know of this earlier since they know to pick him out in the first place.